felixhayashi/TW5-HotZone/README.md

 The HotZone plugin gives you Information about the tiddler currently in focus.

 Everytime a tiddler's body reaches a defined threshold, the value of `$:/temp/focussedTiddler` is updated with the title of the currently focussed tiddler.
+Moreover, a css class (`hzone-focus`) is added to the tiddler frame to allow css styling.

 ## Inspiration